portel-dev/photon/README.md

 # Photon MCP

+> **Singular focus.
+Precise target.**

 **Zero-install CLI for running single-file TypeScript MCPs**

 Photon lets you create Model Context Protocol (MCP) servers using a single TypeScript file.
 No configuration, no decorators, no base classes required—just write a class with async methods and you're done.

+Why laser-focused bulky AI toolsets when you can photon-focus at exactly what you need?

 ## Features